wrist mechanics online course featured image

 Choose an overlapping grip if…

-• Your tendency is to grip the club too hard.
+• You tend to grip the club too hard.

 • Your hands often sneak into a position on the club where your grip is too strong.